How to Get Into Brown Medical School

 • Intellectual-conceptual, integrative, and quantitative abilities: including measurement, calculation, reasoning, analysis, and synthesis; problem-solving is the most critical skill demanded of physicians and requires all of these intellectual abilities

-• Behavioral and social attributes: to utilize intellectual abilities, exercise good judgement, complete all responsibilities, develop mature and effective relationships with patients, adapt to changing environments, and be able to function in the face of uncertainties
+• Behavioral and social attributes: to utilize intellectual abilities, exercise good judgment, complete all responsibilities, develop mature and effective relationships with patients, adapt to changing environments, and be able to function in the face of uncertainties

 All of these skills are assessed during the admissions process.
 Students that require special accommodations are not able to matriculate unless special services are available to support them.